pixelsandcode/waker/README.md

 ```

 ## Configure your service
-There are two main configuration files which should be configured properly before running server.
+There are a main configuration files which should be configured properly before running server.
 Follow this steps:

 - Copy `core/configs/configs.yml.original` to `core/configs/configs.yml`
-- Copy `core/configs/waker.yml.original` to `core/configs/waker.yml`

 Now you can edit the new files to configure your server.